 Latin words and expressions are present in virtually all the languages around the world, as well as on different scientific and academic fields.
 Common Errors in English Usage.
 Use the search form below to find words and phrases on this site.

 About this Search Engine E e.g. / i.e. 100 Words Every High School Graduate Should Know.
 Learn about ENGLISH GRAMMAR and HOW TO WRITE BETTER.
 Top Ten Grammar Myths : Grammar Girl.
 100 Most beautiful words in the English language*

+Feeling Words.
 Emotional Intelligence | Emotional Literacy Feeling Words / Emotion WordsWords Describing Feelings and Emotions * = Newly created words Thanks to all the people who have contributed new words.

 Guide for Writers: French Phrases.
 When you want a character to sound pretentious, nothing beats a nice turn of French.

 Somehow, American writers (and readers) associate all things French with money, pretense, and culture.
 It’s quite the mix of responses, a “love-hate” relationship with France.
 If you want a character with class, or one completely without class, French is a wonderful tool. affaire de coeur - love affair au contraire - to the contrary.
 Prettiest Words: All of Them.
 23 Pages.
 Could Always Use More, Though.